surajkashni/ecom/README.md

 # This is Ecommerce Website Project.
+## This is a Client Side.
 Can be used for many selling Different Products with small modification.

 ## This Project is based on **MERN** stack.